mkimbo/mkimbo-personal-website/src/content/work/Freelance/index.md

 * Diving deeper into React I discovered Gatsby JS and the JAMSTACK architecture.
 Gatsby is an incredibly fast React-based static-site generator that makes a React application 1000x better :).</p>

 * Gatsby enables easy intergration of Image Optimization, Search Engine Optimization (SEO) and data fetching capalibities using Graphql to react applications with some example projects on my github as well.</p>

-* I am now a freelance developer looking to put my skills to more practical use.
-Hire me for all your web presence needs.</p>